romsahel/vscode_aliasex/README.md

 Calling out known issues can help limit users opening duplicate issues against your extension.

 TODO: show a picker when there are multiple entries
-TODO: when there is no selection, we could expand the selection from the cursor position
 TODO: improve nested module handling
 TODO: dynamic cache rebuilding (when compilation is triggered?)